Wednesday, July 31, 2019

 A 2 psig change in pressure equals 1% change in horsepower.

-Click here to see a chart for AIR FLOW THROUGH ORIFICES and see how dropping pressure can change the amount of CFM used and you’ll save all that energy needed to make that CFM.
-Check to see what CFM your equipment actually needs to run efficiently and adjust your pressure to save energy yet still provide the CFM required.
+Dropping pressure can change the amount of CFM used and you’ll save all that energy needed to make that CFM.
+Check to see what CFM your equipment actually needs to run efficiently and adjust your pressure to save energy yet still provide the CFM required

 3. Use Synthetic Air Compressor Oil and you can reduce AMP draw an average of 8%.